LLaSA: Large Language and Structured Data Assistant: Method

 \textbf{Table to hypergraph}.
 We represent a table as $\mathcal{T} = \{\mathcal{H}, \mathcal{R}\}$, where $\mathcal{H}=[h_1, h_2,..., h_n]$ represents $n$ column headers, $\mathcal{R}=[r_1, r_2,..., r_m]$ represents $m$ rows, and each row $r_i=[c_{i1},c_{i2},...,c_{in}]$ has $n$ cells.
 We treat each cell $c_{ij}$ as node $v_{ij} \in \mathcal{V}$, and each row $r_i$, each column header ${h_j}$ as hyperedges $e_{i}, e_{j} \in \mathcal{E}$.
 Each node $v_{ij}$ is only connected to its corresponding hyperedges $e_{i}$ and $e_{j}$, as shown in Figure \ref{fig:hypergraph} (a).

 \textbf{Graph to hypergraph}.
-In this work, our research focuses on Text-Rich Graphs (TAG), which are graphs enriched with textual information associated with their nodes or edges.
+In this work, our research focuses on Text-Attributed Graphs (TAG), which are graphs enriched with textual information associated with their nodes or edges.
 We represent a TAG as a set of factual triples, i.e., $G = \{(h,r,t)\}$, where $h, r, t$ are texts, and $h, t$ denote the head and tail entity, $r$ denotes the relation of them.
 We treat $h$ and $t$ as nodes $v_{h}, v_{t} \in \mathcal{V}$, $r$ as hyperedge $e_{r} \in \mathcal{E}$, and $v_{h}$, $v_{t}$ are connected to $e_{r}$.
-Besides, to preserve the directional information in the original graph, we create a reverse relation node for each relation node, as shown in Figure \ref{fig:hypergraph} (b).
+Besides, to preserve the directional information in the original graph, we create a reverse relation node for each relation node, as shown in Figure \ref{fig:hypergraph} (b) (e.g., the texts of normal/reverse relation node are \textit{Relation: team} and \textit{Reverse Relation: team}, respectively).